 Other notable features about this watch include its date display and a 30-meter water resistance rating.
 This watch is undoubtedly a product of its time with its traditional construction and a simple yet classy aesthetic.

 Lucien Piccard Seashark Hi-Beat Gold Plated Watch

 It is also possible that Holden is wearing a Seashark made by the Swiss watch brand Lucien Piccard which also has a similarly shaped gold-tone case.
 Seeing that this specific Lucien Piccard watch model also debuted around the 70s, there is a good chance this is the timepiece that we see Holden wear during the series.

 This vintage timepiece comes with a 41mm polished gold-plated case and is made in Switzerland, so quality is not a question.
 The Lucien Piccard Seashark also incorporates self-winding mechanical watch movement with an analog dial display.

 The dial looks quite dazzling with its mirror-like finish and gives it a dash of class and luxury.
 It also uses distinct black gem-like hour markers and features a day and date display.
 This watch model is undoubtedly a timepiece that exudes that vintage charm and will surely accentuate your chic and intelligent style.

 Omega Constellation Chronometer Watch

-It’s also possible that the timepiece that Holden Ford is wearing could be a gold variant of the Omega Constellation (see on ebay) collection.
+It’s also possible that the timepiece that Holden Ford is wearing could be a gold variant of the Omega Constellation (find on eBay) collection.
 Holden certainly seems like the type of person to prefer Omega timepieces with the brand’s professional and sharp aesthetic appeal.